-As an organization, our management believes in delivering "Total Growth", meaning we strive towards delivering value through organic initiatives, innovations and acquisitions, as well as financial performance.
-This growth is further enhanced through our direct and indirect sales distribution channels.
-With an emphasis on increasing recurring revenues and expanding our margins, we believe our "Total Growth" strategy will ultimately drive overall cash flow generation, thus helping to fuel our disciplined capital allocation approach and further drive our ability to deepen our account coverage and identify and execute strategic acquisitions.
-With strategic acquisitions, we are better positioned to expand our product portfolio and improve our ability to innovate and grow organically, which then further helps us to meet our long-term growth targets.
+As an organization, we are committed to Total Growth, meaning we strive towards delivering value through organic initiatives, innovations and acquisitions, as well as financial performance.
+With an emphasis on increasing recurring revenues and expanding our margins, we believe our Total Growth strategy will ultimately drive overall cash flow generation, thus helping to fuel our disciplined capital allocation approach and further our ability to deepen our customer base and identify and execute strategic acquisitions.
+With strategic acquisitions, we are better positioned to expand our product portfolio and improve our ability to innovate and grow organically, which helps us to meet our long-term growth targets.
 We believe this "Total Growth" strategy is a durable model that will create shareholder value over both the near and long-term.

 We are committed to continuous innovation.
-Our investments in research and development (R&D) drive product innovation, increasing the value of our offerings to our installed customer base, which includes Global 10,000 companies.
-The Global 10,000 are the worlds largest companies, typically those with greater than \$2billion in revenues, as well as the world's largest governments and organizations.
+Our investments in research and development (R&D) push product innovation, increasing the value of our offerings to our installed customer base, which includes Global 10,000 companies (Gl0K), SMBs and consumers.
+The Gl0K are the world's largest companies, typically those with greater than two billion in revenues, as well as the world's largest governments and organizations.
 More valuable products, coupled with our established global partner program, lead to greater distribution and cross-selling opportunities which further help us to achieve organic growth.
-Over the last three fiscal years, we have invested a cumulative total of approximately \$926 million in R&D or approximately 11.6% of cumulative revenue for such three year period and we typically target to spend approximately 11% to 13% of revenues for R&D each fiscal year.
+Over the last three fiscal years, we have invested a cumulative total of \$1.0 billion in R&D or 11.5% of cumulative revenue for that three year period.
+We typically target to spend 11% to 13% of revenues for R&D each fiscal year.